• Skip to primary navigation

 November 17, 2022

-These extra chewy Biscoff cookie butter blondies are the perfect treat for Lotus cookie lovers everywhere!
+These extra chewy Biscoff blondies, filled with rich Biscoff cookie butter, are the ultimate treat for all the Lotus cookie lovers out there!

 Print Recipe Pin Recipe